tatumio/wordpress-plugin/README.txt

 = How does it work when Automatic Minting is disabled? =

 When Automatic minting is disabled, you need to specify the URL and the token id for every NFT token you are minting.
-If you have enabled Automatic minting, then the token id will be incremented from zero, adding one for each minted NFT and the URL will be the same for all NFT’s.
+If you have enabled Automatic minting, then the token id will be incremented from zero, adding one for each minted NFT and the URL will be the same for all NFTs.

 == Screenshots ==